rafael-fuente/diffractsim/README.md

 # Diffraction Simulator - Angular Spectrum Method

 Implementation of the angular spectrum method in Python to simulate diffraction patterns with arbitrary apertures.
-You can use it for simulating both monochromatic and polychromatic light also with arbitrary spectrums.
+You can use it for simulating both monochromatic and polychromatic light with arbitrary spectrums.

 How the method and the simulator work is described in this [Article](https://rafael-fuente.github.io/simulating-diffraction-patterns-with-the-angular-spectrum-method-and-python.html).
 Take a look to the [Youtube video](https://youtu.be/Ft8CMEooBAE) to see the animated simulations!